Back to Song Library

 Can I play Scarborough Fair on this page?

 Yes.
-This Scarborough Fair page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported tin whistle, recorder, and tin whistle views.
+This Scarborough Fair page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Scarborough Fair?
+Should I use letter notes or numbered notes for Scarborough Fair?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.